Key takeaways

 Why should you get the Chase Freedom Unlimited?

-The Chase Freedom Unlimited is intended for people who want to earn rewards, but the card’s intro APR offer makes it a good option for paying down debt and large purchases, too.
+The Chase Freedom Unlimited is often considered one of the top cash back cards on the market, but the card’s intro APR offer makes it a good option for paying down debt and large purchases, too.

 Additional benefits